MicrosoftDocs/architecture-center/docs/data-science-process/lifecycle-data.md

 * Streaming or real time
 * A hybrid

+## Integration with MLflow

+During the data understanding phase, different data preprocessing strategies and exploratory data analysis can be tracked and documented [using MLflow's experiment tracking](/azure/machine-learning/how-to-track-monitor-analyze-runs?view=azureml-api-2).

 ## Artifacts
 The following are the deliverables in this stage:

 * [Data quality report](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/Data_Report/DataSummaryReport.md): This report includes data summaries, the relationships between each attribute and target, variable ranking, and more.
-* **Solution architecture**: The solution architecture can be a diagram or description of your data pipeline that you use to run scoring or predictions on new data after you have built a model.
-It also contains the pipeline to retrain your model based on new data.
+* **Solution architecture**: The solution architecture can be a diagram or description of your data pipeline that your team uses to run predictions on new data.
+This diagram also contains the pipeline to retrain your model based on new data.
 Store the document in the [Project](https://github.com/Azure/Azure-TDSP-ProjectTemplate/tree/master/Docs/Project) directory when you use the TDSP directory structure template.
 * **Checkpoint decision**: Before you begin full-feature engineering and model building, you can reevaluate the project to determine whether the value expected is sufficient to continue pursuing it.
-You might, for example, be ready to proceed, need to collect more data, or abandon the project as the data does not exist to answer the question.
+You might, for example, be ready to proceed, need to collect more data, or abandon the project as the data doesn't exist to answer the question.

+## Peer-Reviewed Literature

+Researchers publish studies about TDSP in peer-reviewed literature.
+[The citations](/azure/architecture/data-science-process/lifecycle#peer-reviewed-citations) provide an opportunity to investigate other applications or similar ideas to TDSP, including the data acquisition and understanding lifecycle stage.

 ## Contributors